π³Domain Trees

 Child Domain Autonomy: Local administrators in the child domain (

-).Limited Parent Domain Control: By default, administrators in the parent domain do not manage the child domain’s resources directly.
+sales.example.com) are granted permissions to manage resources within their domain, such as creating user accounts, resetting passwords, or applying group policies.
+These tasks are handled without requiring intervention from the parent domain (example.com).Limited Parent Domain Control: By default, administrators in the parent domain do not manage the child domainβs resources directly.
 For example, a parent domain admin cannot create a user account in sales.example.com unless explicitly granted permissions to do so.

 Forest-Wide Authority: The parent domain, especially if it is the forest root domain, hosts critical components like the schema and global catalog, which apply to all domains in the forest.
 Forest-level administrators (e.g., members of the Enterprise Admins group) have the authority to make changes that affect all domains, including child domains.